Strict Header Parsing

 FieldWhat it does

-Valid ModeWhen enabled, edge servers reject requests made with non-RFC-compliant headers that contain invalid characters in the header name or value.
+Valid ModeWhen enabled, Akamai servers reject requests made which include non-RFC-compliant headers that contain invalid characters in the header name or value.
 Clients receive a 400 Bad Request response.
-When disabled, edge servers allow such requests, passing the invalid headers to the origin server.
-In both cases, edge servers write a warning in Akamai's logs.
+When disabled, Akamai servers allow such requests, passing the invalid headers to the origin server.
+In both cases, Akamai servers write a warning to their logs.

-Strict ModeWhen enabled, edge servers reject requests made with non-RFC-compliant, improperly formatted headers, where the header line starts with a colon, misses a colon or doesn’t end with CR LF.
+Strict ModeWhen enabled, Akamai servers reject requests made which include non-RFC-compliant, improperly formatted headers, where the header line starts with a colon, misses a colon, or doesn’t end with CR LF.
 Clients receive a 400 Bad Request response.
-When disabled, edge servers allow such requests, but correct the violation by removing or rewriting the header line before passing the headers to the origin server.
-In both cases, edge servers write a warning in Akamai's logs.
+When disabled, Akamai servers allow such requests, but correct the violation by removing or rewriting the header line before passing the headers to the origin server.
+In both cases, Akamai servers write a warning to their logs.

 Technical details